LordOfTheTrees/TreePage/_posts/2025-10-18-quantifying_QB_success_Pt_1.md

 ## Dual-Threat Performance Analysis

 Rushing production is just as valid as passing production, and quarterback evaluation should reflect their ability to convert using their legs.
-Notwithstanding additional injury concerns that may dampen the signal's strength, rushing success rate emerges as the dominant quarterback-specific predictor of contract success, fundamentally challenging conventional evaluation and suggesting a potential overturning of the passer-dominant meta from arm-centric to athleticism-centric organizational priorities.
+Notwithstanding additional injury concerns that may dampen the signal's strength, rushing success rate emerges as a dominant quarterback-specific predictor of contract success, fundamentally challenging conventional evaluation and suggesting a potential overturning of the passer-dominant meta from arm-centric to athleticism-centric organizational priorities.

 <div class='tableauPlaceholder' id='viz1760819922608' style='position: relative; width: 100%; margin: 20px 0;'>
   <noscript>